Braided distributivity: Abelian categories plus distributivity

-In Section~\ref{sec:cons}, we showed that our conditions in Section~\ref{sec:coh} are strong enough to imply suitable versions of Laplaza's conditions from \cite{Laplaza}.
-In the present section, our goal is to show that our conditions are not excessively strong: they hold in the intended applications, the categories used to model non-abelian anyons.
-In fact, we shall show that our conditions are consequences of just a part of the axiom system for modular tensor categories as described in \cite{PP} and \cite{G225}.
-Specifically, we shall use the following assumptions about a category \scr C to deduce the framework described in Section~\ref{sec:coh}.
+By Theorem~\ref{thm:strong}, the BD axioms are strong enough to imply suitable versions of Laplaza's conditions from \cite{Laplaza}.
+In the present section, our goal is to show that the BD axioms are not excessively strong: They hold in the intended applications, the categories used to model non-abelian anyons.
+In fact, the BD axioms are consequences of just a part of the axiom system for modular tensor categories as described in \cite{PP} and \cite{G225}.
+Specifically, we shall use the following assumptions about a category \C\ to deduce the framework described in Section~\ref{sec:axioms}.

 \begin{enumerate} \item[A1.] \scr C is an abelian category. \item[A2.] \scr C has a braided monoidal structure, with product operation $\otimes$. \item[A3.]
 The bifunctor $\otimes$ is additive in each of its two arguments. \end{enumerate}